 These sessions will be delivered alternately Friday, Saturday, Sunday and Saturday, Sunday to allow people to travel and will culminate in a group exhibition.

-The fee for the year is £2,300 and includes tuition, your materials during the workshops, a final exhibition and access to free life-drawing classes throughout the programme.
+The fee includes tuition, your materials during the workshops, a final exhibition and access to free life-drawing classes throughout the programme.

 We want to make sure the programme is going to be a good fit for your current needs.
 So we ask interested students to give us some information to help us with this.